juliogomez/devops/README.md

 GoGS is available on containers (server and [Postgres](https://en.wikipedia.org/wiki/PostgreSQL) database), and you can easily deploy it into your k8s cluster with Helm.
 An important remark is that its chart is not [stable](https://github.com/kubernetes/charts/tree/master/stable) yet, but rather resides under [incubator charts](https://github.com/kubernetes/charts/tree/master/incubator).
 You may find it [here](https://github.com/kubernetes/charts/tree/master/incubator/gogs).

-So you will need to add the *incubator* repositorie to Helm:
+So you will need to add the *incubator* repository to Helm:

-`helm repo add incubator https://kubernetes-charts-incubator.storage.googleapis.com/ `
+`helm repo add incubator https://kubernetes-charts-incubator.storage.googleapis.com/`

 You will also need to create a DNS entry that points to GoGS LoadBalancer public IP address, so choose its name now and make sure it is available.